tstirrat/mGB/README.md

 Changes:

 - The code has been updated to be closer to idiomatic GBDK-2020
-- Converted much of the assembler back into C code for
+- Converted much of the assembler back into C code to invite more features and bug fixes

 ## Building mGB